bnb-chain/bnb-chain-charts/gnfd-validator/README.md

 At the very end, there is an option to `enableConfigMapInit`, this config refers to the `configPath` in the [repo where the configuration documents are provided](https://github.com/bnb-chain/bnbchain-gitops/tree/main/apps/gnfd-validator-qa).
 Change the `configPath` if necessary.

+The `terminationGracePeriodSeconds` can be changed to give the pod sufficient time for shutdown.

 ## Common Operations

 ### Check Pod Status